 Longitudinal Barriers

 For tests examining performance of the length-of-need section, rails or barrier elements should be installed straight and level and then anchored.
-Horizontallycurved installations, sloped shoulders, embankments, dikes, and curbs should be avoided for general performance tests.
-Any nonstandard features used should be documented and reported.
-As a general rule, length of the test section, includ- ing terminals or end anchorage devices, should be at least three times the length in which deformation is predicted, but not less than 75 ft (23 m) for a rigid barrier (i.e., one for which little, if any, lateral displacement is anticipated), 100 ft (30 m) for a semi-rigid barrier (e.g., a metal beam-and-post roadside barrier), and 600 ft (183 m) for a fl exible barrier (e.g., cable barrier).
-Length of the test section should be such that: (1) terminals or end anchorage devices do not signifi cantly infl uence the dynamic behavior of the barrier; and (2) the ability of the barrier to contain and redirect the test vehicle in the recom- mended manner can be clearly ascertained.
+Horizontally-curved installations, sloped shoulders, superelevation, embankments, ditches, dikes, and curbs should be avoided for general performance tests.
+Barriers intentionally being tested for ditches, curbs, and roadside slopes should be tested under the relative conditions.
+The use of any nonstandard features should be documented and reported.
+As a general rule, length of the test section, including terminals or end anchorage devices, should be at least three times the length in which deformation is predicted, but not less than 75 ft (23 m) for a rigid barrier (i.e., one for which little, if any, lateral displacement is anticipated), 100 ft (30 m) for a semi-rigid barrier (e.g., a metal beam-and-post roadside barrier), and 600 ft (183 m) for a fl exible barrier (e.g., cable barrier).
+For semi-rigid barriers, testing laboratories should use discretion if utilizing system lengths shorter than 175 ft and be able to provide adequate analysis to support the use of the shorter system length.
+It is recommended that semi-rigid barrier lengths only be tested at lengths less than 175 ft if the laboratory can ensure that there will be minimal contact length and deformed barrier length during the impact, that similar rail and post parts are used in both the body of the barrier system and the attached terminals, and that the main section of the barrier and the terminal sections have equivalent stiffness and dynamic deflection characteristics.
+Length of the test section should be such that: (1) terminals or end anchorage devices do not signifi cantly infl uence the dynamic behavior of the barrier; and (2) the ability of the barrier to contain and redirect the test vehicle in the recommended manner can be clearly ascertained.
 Exceptions to recommended lengths can be made if it can be demonstrated that the installation satisfi es these two requirements.
 Demonstration of an exception to the recommended barrier length requirements should include an analysis of anchor loading, cable or rail extension, and membrane action effects that might reduce lateral defl ections.
-Note that it is desirable to measure anchor loads during testing of fl exible and semi-rigid barriers to enhance understanding of the transmission of rail tension along these barriers.
+Note that it is desirable to measure anchor loads during testing of fl exible (e.g., cable barrier) and semi-rigid barriers to enhance understanding of the transmission of rail tension along these barriers.